 Always check the rating of the floor jack and also the jack stands to be used on the vehicle.
 Then verify that the vehicle weight is below this rating.
 The (GVW) gross vehicle weight is in your owner’s manual and also on the driver’s side front door jam on most automobiles.

 Safety stands also called jack stands are supports of various heights that sit on the floor.
 Make sure the surface they sit on is strong, flat and level.
 Concrete is preferred and blacktop areas could be unsafe due to softness.

-I use 1 1/2 inch thick plywood under the jack stands on black top areas so they do not sink into the surface.
+I use 1 1/2 inch thick plywood under the jack stands on black top areas so they don't sink into the surface.
 Safety stands are placed under a sturdy chassis member, such as the frame or axle housing to support the vehicles weight.

 Once the safety stands are in position, the hydraulic pressure in the jack should be slowly released until the weight of the vehicle is on the stands.
-Like floor jack's safety stands also have a capacity rating.
-Always use a jack stand of the correct size and weight rating.
+Like a floor jack, safety stands also have a capacity rating.
+Always use a stand of the correct size and weight rating.

 Never put yourself under a vehicle when only a hydraulic jack supports it.
 Rest the vehicle on the safety stands before moving around the vehicle.
 The recommended reason for removing the hydraulic floor jack after it is safely supported on the stands, Is this will eliminate a hazard such as a jack handle sticking out into a walkway.